050644zf/ArknightsStoryTextReader/README.md

 Add new feature to export story with given eventid and sorted in ingame order.

+Add new option to switch to different language server

 Automatically generate menu (didn't work for googlesheet currently)

 Automatically apply text warpping and column width adjustment